-Some seemingly normal, some downright strange, and some with no sign of anything remotely “Christmas” – check out these different traditions!
+Some seemingly normal, some downright strange, and some with no sign of anything remotely “Christmas” – check out these unique, and some weird, Christmas traditions.

 1. Great Britain – A Kiss Under the Mistletoe